 a high level, and major precipitation events rapidly lead to a short-term rise in the level.
 Here, as in other areas of the city, in buildings which have not been sealed against the maximum expected groundwater levels this causes damage from penetrating groundwater.

-In addition, the Berliner Wasserbetriebe and the Brandenburg State Environmental Agency as well as other waterworks operators in Brandenburg provide groundwater level measurement data for the Berlin area and the surrounding areas with an at least monthly measurement frequency.
+In addition to the data from the network of the Berlin geological survey, the Berliner Wasserbetriebe and the Brandenburg State Environmental Agency as well as other waterworks operators in Brandenburg provide groundwater level measurement data for the Berlin area and the surrounding areas.
 If the groundwater has a direct connection to surface water (effluent situation, Fig. 4a), additional level data from surface-water measurement points are used.

 The distribution of the groundwater observation wells is irregular: The monitoring network is densest in the city centre and in the immediate intake areas of the waterworks, and less dense at the outskirts of the city, especially in the surrounding areas in Brandenburg.